rusty-peep/Activity-2/README.md

 1. Clone this repository to your local machine.
 2. Implement the required functions in `main.rs`.
 3. Use the `main` function to interact with the user and demonstrate the functionality of your program.

+## Hint (Optional)
+When creating a new book or modifying its fields, avoid assigning any field with a value of 0.
+This is because using numeric IDs for simplicity may lead to confusion or errors if 0 is used as a valid value for any field.
+It's recommended to use non-zero values for all fields to ensure consistency and avoid potential issues in your library management system.